digidem/comapeo-mobile/docs/EndToEndTests/Onboarding.md

 ### Overview

 Onboarding e2e tests test the user's inital interaction with the app.

+## Creating a Device Name

-Users are required to name their device.
+- Users are required to name their device.

 ### Test Objectives